Opinion | Here’s a little-noticed reason the Virginia race is such a big deal

 “If McAuliffe succeeds, you’ll see other Democratic candidates for governor run on a paid leave agenda in the midterms in 2022,” Leopold said.

 This matters for many reasons.
-First, as Democrats in Washington negotiate the Build Back Better reconciliation bill, it looks like its paid sick and family and medical leave provisions may be downsized dramatically — from 12 weeks to four weeks — to meet centrists’ demands for lower spending.
+First, as Democrats in Washington negotiate the Build Back Better reconciliation bill, it looks as though the plan’s paid sick, family and medical leave provisions may be downsized dramatically — from 12 weeks to four weeks — to meet centrists’ demands for lower spending.

-That will mean future action on the state and federal level will be even more necessary.
+This means that future action on the state and federal level will be even more necessary.
 After all, as Jordan Weissmann points out, if the proposal shrinks, it will be badly insufficient: We’ll still be an outlier relative to other wealthy developed nations, and it would not meet the needs of Americans, judging by the unpaid leave they tend to take.

-Underscoring the point, right now only nine states have some form of paid family and medical leave, according to Kathleen Romig, an expert at the Center on Budget and Policy Priorities.
-If the proposal is chopped down, and Republicans take one or both chambers of Congress in the 2022 midterms, states might be the only near term option for improving the situation.
+Underscoring the point, right now only nine states have some form of paid family or medical leave, according to Kathleen Romig of the Center on Budget and Policy Priorities.
+If the proposal is chopped down, and Republicans take one or both chambers of Congress in the 2022 midterms, states might be the only near-term option for improving the situation.

 “If they cut it down, then there will be more need in the states to fill in the gaps,” Romig told me.

-With major 2022 gubernatorial contests looming in swing states like Wisconsin, Pennsylvania and Michigan, a McAuliffe victory might embolden Democrats to press the issue forward in them.
+With major 2022 gubernatorial contests looming in swing states such as Wisconsin, Pennsylvania and Michigan, a McAuliffe victory might embolden Democrats to press the issue forward in those states as well.
 It might also give Democrats a good issue in the congressional elections, and (if they manage to hold Congress) more impetus to expand the program on the federal level in coming years.

 Beyond all this, if paid leave is seen as a potent issue, it may demonstrate that the deep injustices in our economy exposed by the covid-19 pandemic have created new political possibilities.
 Another McAuliffe ad speaks to exactly this point: It casts paid leave as essential to whether Virginia can “build a post-covid economy,” an idea that obviously could not be given voice in previous elections.

-And so, even if the compromises needed to pass the Build Back Better Package leave us as an outlier relative to other developed nations on this issue, a McAuliffe victory might underscore that the political will is taking shape to change this.
-Needless to say, a loss will likely make progress even harder.
+And so, even if the compromises needed to pass the Build Back Better package leave us as an outlier relative to other developed nations on this issue, a McAuliffe victory might underscore that the political will is taking shape to change this.
+Needless to say, a Democratic loss will likely make progress even harder.

 All of which is yet another reminder: Virginia Democrats need to take this race seriously.